elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 2. ### Queries to an index in Amazon Kendra - [Documentation](https://docs.aws.amazon.com/kendra/latest/dg/searching.html)

-To search an Amazon Kendra index, you use the [Query](https://docs.aws.amazon.com/kendra/latest/APIReference/API_Query.html) API and returns information about the indexed documents of Data sources.
+To search an Amazon Kendra index, you use the [Query](https://docs.aws.amazon.com/kendra/latest/APIReference/API_Query.html) API and it returns information about the indexed documents of Data sources.

 Amazon Kendra utilizes various factors to determine the most relevant documents based on the search terms entered.
-These factors include the text/body of the document, document title, searchable custom text fields, a date field for freshness, and other relevant fields.
+These factors include the text/body of the document, document title, searchable custom text fields, and other relevant fields.

 Additionally, filters can be applied to the search to narrow down the results, such as filtering documents based on a specific custom field like "department" (e.g., returning only documents from the "legal" department).
 For more information, see [Custom fields or attributes](https://docs.aws.amazon.com/kendra/latest/dg/custom-attributes.html).